priyankad1520/AWS/01-cloud-computing-basics/01-cloud-computing-theory.md

 **Q: What is elasticity vs scalability?**
 > Scalability is the ability to handle more load by adding resources (scale up/out).
 Elasticity is automatic scaling — the system automatically adds resources under load and removes them when load drops, optimizing cost.
+Scalability → Can we scale?
+(Yes.
+It may be manual or automatic.)
+Elasticity → Does it automatically scale when traffic changes?
 ---

 *Notes by ITkannadigaru | AWS Certification Series 2026*